malcolmstill/foxwhale/TOUR.md

    Wayland protocol types from the buffers.
 A hashmap is used to store and allocate objects as requested.

+- `src/`: the code directly under `src/` then is the "bulk" of the implementation of compositor-specific code such as in`window.zig`.
+A lot of the logic is also contained in `src/implementations` (see below) but for the sake of organising the repo those are kept separately.

+   The foxwhale binary is generated from `src/main.zig`.

    Finally, `protocols.zig` is generated code from XML-specified protocols.
 This generated code is what is actually used by the compositor code.

-- `src/`: the code directly under `src/` then is the "bulk" of the implementation of the compositor.
-It has files that implement the Wayland messages (e.g. `wl_surface.zig` and `xdg_surface.zig`) and then files which are more specific to the compositor such as `window.zig`.
-There's an argument to be made for the Wayland implementation functions to be in, say, `src/implementations` but this is not currently the case.
-The foxwhale binary is generated from `src/main.zig`.
+- `src/implementations`: It has files that implement functions that are dispatched on incoming Wayland messages (e.g. `wl_surface.zig` and `xdg_surface.zig`)

 - `src/backend`: this directory contains implementations of backend specific code.
    Examples of backends are GLFW and Headless.

 - `src/shaders`: just a bunch of GLSL files used by the compositor for rendering.

+- `src/foxwhalectl/`: implementation of a command-line tool for inspecting and debugging the state of the compositor.
+It implements `fw_control.xml`.

 - `generator/`: this director contains code for generating `protocols.zig` from Wayland XML files.
 Ostensibly this is also written in zig, but it is actually hacked together in python.

+- `procotols/`: contains custom protocols.
+The only custom protocol that currently exists is `fw_control.xml`.
+This provides a protocol implement both by the compositor and `foxwhalectl` that allows inspecting compositor state (for debugging purposes) but in the future may also allow for setting state.